Home

 ACUTE CONDITION A type of illness or injury that has a rapid onset and ordinarily lasts less than 3 months.
 (Pregnancy is also considered to be an "acute condition" despite lasting longer than 3 months).

-ANAEROBIC BACTERIA Those organisms that cannot live in the presence of oxygen.
+ANAEROBIC BACTERIA Those organisms that cannot live easily in the presence of oxygen.

 — B —